 Prophylactic colchicine 0.6 mg orally 2 times a day (some patients require dosing 4 times a day; others a single daily dose) provides complete remission or distinct improvement in about 85% of patients.
 If attacks or subclinical inflammation persist, the colchicine dose should be increased.
-For patients with infrequent attacks that have an insidious onset, colchicine can be reserved until initial symptoms occur and then begun at 0.6 mg po q 1 h for 4 h, then q 2 h for 4 h, then q 12 h for 48 h.
+For patients with infrequent attacks that have a gradual onset, colchicine can be reserved until initial symptoms occur and then begun at 0.6 mg po q 1 h for 4 h, then q 2 h for 4 h, then q 12 h for 48 h.
 Initiation of colchicine at the peak of an attack is unlikely to be beneficial.
 Children often require adult dosages for effective prophylaxis.
 Widespread use of prophylactic colchicine has led to a dramatic reduction in the incidence of amyloidosis and subsequent renal failure.

 Opioids are sometimes needed for pain relief but should be used prudently to avoid addiction.